Nnennajohn-rain/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that prints an integer.
+Add one line to this code, so that the program prints a[2] = 98